Projects – populations at risk

-Farms are great places for children to grow and develop, when we create a supportive environment, but safety for children on farms is a major concern.
-This led to the development of Farmsafe Australia’s Child Safety on Farms: A Framework for a National Strategy and a program of work at the Centre to address this issue.
+Farms are great places for children to grow and develop, when we create a supportive environment, but safety for children on farms continues to be a major concern.

 Child Farm Injury

-Approximately 20 children under 16 years are fatally injured on an Australian farm every year and many more are hospitalized or treated by General Practitioners across rural Australia.
+Approximately 15 children under 15 years are fatally injured on an Australian farm every year and many more are seriously injured requiring hospitalisation.

-The major causes of child deaths and injuries on farms are dams, farm vehicles, machinery, quads, motorcycles and horses.
+The major causes of child deaths and injuries on farms are dams, quads, tractors, farm vehicles, motorcycles and horses.
 Age and developmental characteristics also place children at greater risk.

-There has been an improvement in the reduction of toddler drowning on farms in recent years – particularly a reduction of dam drownings, which have halved since the early nineties.
-However, drowning is still the number one cause of child farm fatality in Australia.
+While in the past there were reductions of toddler drowning -particularly a reduction of dam drownings on farms was halved, figures remain stagnant.
+Consequently, drowning is still the number one cause of child farm fatality in Australia.

 Priorities for Child safety on Farms

-Priorities for child safety on farms developed by AgHealth and Farmsafe Australia, based on research of effective solutions (see report) are for farm families to:
+Priorities for child safety on farms, based on research of effective solutions are for farm families to: